-From the very beginning of kindy with our initial Meet & Greet for parents (please see notice in this Bulletin), through to our Family Sausage Sizzle and Bowls Afternoon, Alumni event, coffee mornings, play dates, parent discussion nights, Family Bushwalk, Wine & Cheese Night and culminating in our Family Celebration Nights in the final weeks of the year, we trust that families will find some ways to connect with our kindy community.
+We will begin the year with our initial Meet & Greet for parents (please see notice in this Bulletin) and then hope to follow up with events including: Family Sausage Sizzle and Bowls Afternoon, Alumni gathering, coffee mornings, play dates, parent discussion nights, and Family Bushwalk.
+We trust that families will find some ways to connect with our kindy community throughout the year.

-Welcome to 2020 at Ballymore Kindy!!
+Welcome to 2021 at Ballymore Kindy!!